lakejs/lake-docs/reference/box-manager.md

 The `BoxManager` interface provides methods to manage a collection of [BoxComponent](/reference/types.md#boxcomponent) objects.

-:::tip Note
+:::warning Note
-The constructor is not available, you can access its methods through the [Editor.box](/reference/editor.md#box) object.
+The constructor is not directly accessible.
+Instead, you can access its methods via the [Editor.box](/reference/editor.md#box) object.
 :::

 Example: